bpachter/benjaminpachter.com/index.markdown

 # Welcome to My Professional Portfolio

 Hello!
-I'm Benjamin Pachter, a passionate data analyst and programmer.
-This portfolio serves as a preview of some of my best practices and experiences with quantitative data analytics, visualization and programming.
-Feel free to navigate through the different pages to explore various aspects of my work.
+I'm Benjamin Pachter, a passionate data scientist and programmer.
+This portfolio serves as a preview of some of my best practices and experiences with quantitative data analytics, AI-driven algorithms, financial engineering, distributed systems, and blockchain technologies.
+Feel free to navigate through the different pages to explore various aspects of my work, including how I leverage modern tools like Python, R, C++, JavaScript, SQL, and cutting-edge AI frameworks to transform raw data into actionable insights.
+Discover my approaches to advanced data visualization, AI model development, and blockchain integration to drive innovation and optimize strategies in dynamic environments.

 **Note:** This website is still a work in progress, especially on mobile devices.
 I appreciate your patience as I continue to improve it, and thank you for being here!